petershin/liferay-learn/docs/commerce/latest/en/starting-a-store/store-setup-overview.md

 ## Creating the Storefront

-Building a store in Liferay Commerce requires more than a complete catalog.
-Store administrators building a storefront from scratch must add a series of pages to display and sell their products.
+Building a store in Liferay requires more than a complete catalog.
+You must add a series of pages to display and sell your products.

 See [Creating Store Content](../creating-store-content/creating-store-content.md) to learn more.

 ## Managing Customer Accounts

-To learn more about how accounts, inviting users accounts, account roles, and more, read the following articles:
+To learn more about how accounts, inviting users accounts, account roles, and more, see below:

 - [Introduction to Accounts](../users-and-accounts/account-management.md)
 - [Creating a New Account](../users-and-accounts/account-management/creating-a-new-account.md)